 Liver Function Monitoring

-Because acetaminophen’s toxic metabolite (NAPQI) accumulates when overdosed or in cases of impaired liver function, patients using both drugs should avoid alcohol and other hepatotoxic substances.
-Liver enzyme tests may be recommended during long-term therapy or if symptoms like jaundice or abdominal pain arise.
+Because acetaminophen’s toxic metabolite (NAPQI) can build up when acetaminophen is overdosed or when risk factors are present, patients using both drugs should avoid alcohol and other hepatotoxic substances unless their clinician says otherwise.
+Liver enzyme tests may be recommended during long-term therapy or if symptoms like jaundice, dark urine, unusual fatigue, nausea, or abdominal pain arise.

 Dosing Guidelines for Combining Tylenol With Morphine